neiltorrentira/JSSeleniumCucumber-NeilXenditAssessment/README.md

 # Neil Torrentira Solutions/Answer for Xendit QA Assessment Instructions

 ## Tools Used:
-*Javascript/Cucumber-js Selenium WebDriver*
+*Javascript/Cucumber-js Selenium WebDriver in Cucumber/BDD*

-## Added Positive tests for the ff.:
+## Added Positive and Negative tests for the ff.:
 1. Subtraction
 2. Division
 3. Addition